 Presenting hypothesised causes by plausibility

 By comparing across hypothesised pathways, the most plausible causes were identified as those presenting evidence to answer all five questions.
 Further causes which presented persuasive evidence were also considered to be plausible.
 Hypotheses which offered no further evidence were excluded.
 For each included pathway, a simplified logic model was extracted from the relevant papers.
-This was used to produce a finalised logic model, based on the initially proposed model .
+This was used to produce a finalised logic model, based on the initially proposed model (Figure 1).

 References